 Books that contain useful resources for assemblies are located on the shelf outside the staffroom.
 Additional resources can be found on-line.
+These sites will be listed on the assembly themes planner.

 Right of Withdrawal

 We expect all children to attend assembly.
 However, any parent can request permission for their child to be excused from attending religious worship, on religious grounds, and the school will make alternative arrangements for the supervision of the child during the period concerned.
 This complies with the 1944 Education Act and was restated in the 1988 Education Reform Act.